iiGray/PhoVSR/README.md

 </details>

-This model is trained on the 28h LRS2 training set dataset and get 56.2% WER.
+This model is trained on the 28h LRS2 training set and get 56.2% WER.

 <details open>